Board of Management and Executive Committee

 The remuneration of the members of the Board of Management is set in line with the Remuneration Policy for the Board of Management, which is approved by the AGM.
 The Remuneration Policy of the Board of Management will be resubmitted to the 2020 AGM in line with the implementation of the Shareholder Rights Directive II.
 The Supervisory Board is responsible for determining the remuneration of the members of the Board of Management on the advice of the Remuneration Committee.
 The components of Board of Management remuneration, as well as the Remuneration Policy of the Board of Management, are described in the Remuneration report.

 The service contracts of the members of the Board of Management do contain change of control provisions.
 Further details can be found in the Remuneration report.
 The service contracts of the Board of Management are compliant with the Code.
 The main elements of these contracts are available on our website.

 Operational Control Cycle

-Executive Committee meetings are frequently held following the Business Review Meeting and the Operational Review Meeting, at which the implementation of the company’s strategy is discussed.
-The functional agendas of Sustainability, HSE&S, Human Resources, Commercial Excellence, Research and Development and Integrated Supply Chain are also discussed at these Executive Committee meetings.
+Executive Committee meetings are frequently held, at which the implementation of the company’s strategy is discussed.
+Functional agendas are also discussed at these Executive Committee meetings.
 Additional meetings are held to discuss specific topics as required.

-The Board of Management and Executive Committee have delegated authorities to individual Executive Committee members, to the Operational Review Meeting of Specialty Chemicals and to certain committees and councils.
+The Board of Management and Executive Committee have delegated authorities to individual Executive Committee members and to certain committees and councils.